 These are the skills Biostatisticians say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Science: Using scientific rules and methods to solve problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-In 2016, there was an estimated number of 37,200 jobs in the United States for Biostatistician.
+There were about 37,200 jobs for Biostatistician in 2016 (in the United States).
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Biostatistician by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+There will be an estimated 4,400 positions for Biostatistician per year.

 The states with the most job growth for Biostatistician are Utah, Rhode Island, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Arkansas.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Biostatisticians is somewhere between $53,000 and $139,350.